- The Reasons why I Moved to Romania

-Get away from Political Correctness
+Escape Political Correctness

 Sure, certain political correctness has its place in society, but when PC reaches extreme levels and starts causing fear in the way people conversate it becomes a huge problem.
 Conversations in the US are becoming increasingly less authentic as people are now self-filtering what they say in real-time due to fear of possibly “offending” someone or being labeled some kind of “ist” (sexist, racist, fascist, etc.)

 Due to the overt PC culture people in the US walk on eggshells in their conversations and live in fear of losing their jobs, being expelled from schools, or being broken up with by their significant others.
 Language policing is in full effect and if you land as a target of a PC police hate mob you might as well change your name and start a new identity and life elsewhere because they won’t rest until they’ve ruined you and your way of living.